dcteris/v8-build/README.md

 2. Modify platform-specific `args.*.gn` files as needed
 3. Update [builder.js](builder.js) for platform-specific build logic
 4. Create a new git tag to trigger the build workflow

+## Acknowledgments

+This project is inspired by and references the work from [just-js/v8](https://github.com/just-js/v8).

 ## License